prebid/prebid-server/README.md

 Load the landing page in your browser at `http://localhost:8000/`.
 For the full API reference, see [the endpoint documentation](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-overview.html)

+## Go Modules

+The packages within this repository are intended to be used as part of the Prebid Server compiled binary.
+If you choose to import Prebid Server packages in other projects, please understand we make no promises on the stability of exported types.

 ## Contributing